Fannie Hardy Eckstorm: Career

 From 1889 to 1891, Hardy served as the superintendent of schools in Brewer, becoming the first woman to hold such a position in Maine.
 In 1891 she wrote a series of articles examining Maine game laws for Forest and Stream magazine.
 Her times exploring the Machias Lakes Region of Maine with her father, are described in her essays from her journals.

 At the turn of the 20th century, Eckstrom's writing career began to gain momentum.
 She contributed to magazines such as Bird-Lore, the immediate predecessor of The Audubon Magazine, and the Auk, before publishing her first two books, The Bird Book and The Woodpeckers.
 Her next book, The Penobscot Man, which was published in 1904, celebrates the lumbermen and river drivers that populated her childhood, and her 1907 book David Libbey: Penobscot Woodsman and River Driver creates an in-depth profile of one of those men.

 The following year Eckstorm founded Brewer's public library while continuing to publish articles and critiques, most notably a review of Thoreau's Maine Woods.
 She also contributed to Louis C. Hatch's Maine A History (1919), published Minstrelsy of Maine (1927) with Mary Winslow Smyth, and worked on British Ballads from Maine (1929) with Smyth and Phillips Barry.
-Eckstorm also wrote prolifically on the language and culture of Maine's Native Americans, although an analysis of her vision of indigenous peoples and individuals has shown that it was strongly influenced by racial prejudices rooted in the idea of white supremacy.
+Eckstorm also wrote prolifically on the language and culture of Maine's Native Americans.